 Why it works:

-- A single page that pulls together what a new employee really wants and needs to know before starting shows that digital learning can be short and simple, but still valuable
+- A single page that pulls together the core facts – what learners need to do, why they need to do it and how to go about it shows that digital learning can be short and simple, but still valuable

-- It grabs and keeps attention at any screen size with a bold photographic header, clearly labeled sections and interesting, relevant images throughout
+- It grabs and keeps attention at any screen size with a bold header, clearly labeled sections and relevant iconography throughout

 Why it works: